RossattiSM/42.Piscine/README.md

 	the learning process is based on googling and enquiring your classmates.

 # Teamwork
-	In a peer to peer environment you learn to be aware of the importance of your classmates; you can count on them and also they can count on you to work together and push towards the same goal.
+	In a peer to peer environment you learn the importance of your classmates; you can count on them and they can count on you to push towards the same goal.

 # Resilience
 	You have to learn to "swim" throughout the massive load of work